SofteqDG/ios-objective-c-coding-style/README.md

 Length of the one line with code SHOULD be limited to **120** symbols to aid in visual clarity and organization.
 You can enable `Xcode → Preferences → Text Editing → Editing → Page guide at column` preference to assist you with this rule.
 What you can do if your code does not fit in 120 symbols:

 * Reduce nested code statements.
+* Use ` typedef ` for block arguments.
-* Rename your method.
+* Rename your method, arguments, local variables.
 Remember that all method names SHOULD be descriptive.
-* Rename your method arguments or local variables.
-Remember that all names SHOULD be descriptive.
 * Make multi-line call/declaration by reformatting arguments by colon using Xcode.

-**ADD EXAMPLE**

 Use `#warning` or `#pragma message` directives instead of `TODO` comments.
 However be careful with `#warning` directive because it can be treated as a error depending on build settings.